 Our bylaws have mandated paths of communication between these three branches and a system of checks and balances to keep FTC strong, focused on our artistic role in the community and fiscally responsible.

 Sarah Marty oversees the business functions of the company and serves as FTC's production manager.
 She is the 2008 recipient of the Bartell Award for Excellence in the Arts.
-She has a Master’s degree in business from the Bolz Center for Arts Administration, an MS in Curriculum and Instruction, and a Bachelor of Music Education degree from the University of Wisconsin, Madison.
+She has a Master's degree in business from the Bolz Center for Arts Administration, an MS in Curriculum and Instruction, and a Bachelor of Music Education degree from the University of Wisconsin, Madison.
 For UW-Madison Continuing Studies, Sarah is the Director of Theatre and Dance Programs, including Wisconsin Wrights New Play Development Project and Wisconsin High School Theatre Festival.
 In addition she is the Producing Artistic Director for Four Seasons Theatre and has worked with several of arts organizations in the Madison area including UW Varsity Band Spring Concert, Madison Early Music Festival, and Madison Opera.

 Director of Development

 Julia Nicholas manages individual giving, grants, and fundraisers.
 Julia has a Master’s degree in arts administration from the Bolz Center, as well as an MBA from the University of Wisconsin, Madison.
 She previously led marketing and public relations efforts for the Elgin Symphony Orchestra and marketing research for Lands’ End.
 In addition, she has worked in marketing and public relations for the Norfolk Chamber Music Festival at Yale’s Summer School of Music and at the Spoleto Festival in Charleston, South Carolina.